Taleh: Conflict between Somaliland and Khatumo

-Policies by Somaliland

 In December 2019, Somaliland's Minister of Information visited Taleh.

+SSC-Khatumo and Waqooyi-Bari emergence

 In January 2023, the Khaatumo government begins voter registration for municipal elections and parliamentary election in Sool region, including Taleh.
 One polling station was set up in the Taleh area, and the distribution of ballots was scheduled for three days until March 15, but a one-week postponement was announced.
 In June, preliminary results from the regional parliaments were announced and Jamaahirta 6, Qalas 3, Maqawir 0 are selected in Taleh.

+On 20 July 2025, it was announced that SSC-Khatumo would morph into Waqooyi Bari, a federal state that was officially acknowledged by the Somal Federal Government, and that would merge the preexisting SSC-Khatumo and Maakhir regions into a unified federal member state.